-Donor gift funds may be used to disburse funds to a campus 233/533 for campus to facilitate the payment directly to vendors or WFAA can facilitate payments directly to vendors on behalf of the university, when appropriate.
+Donor gift funds may be disbursed to a campus 233/533 for campus to pay vendors, or WFAA can make payments directly to vendors on behalf of the university, when appropriate.
 Disbursing funds from WFAA to a campus 233/533 is required when expenses are allowable per UW policy.
 To the maximum extent feasible, all support to the university from WFAA gift funds will be disbursed to the university and deposited on the university’s ledger (233/533) and not paid directly to the vendor.
-Only under unique circumstances will WFAA facilitate payments directly to a vendor to support a university program.
+Only under unique circumstances will WFAA make payments directly to a vendor to support a university program.

-All expenditures paid for using WFAA funds, regardless of which entity facilitates the payment, must be:
+All expenditures paid for using WFAA funds, regardless of which entity makes the payment, must be: